 Despite the fact that Italian greyhounds can be delicate and fragile creatures, they still make for suitable watchdogs, since they will often bark at foreign sounds, as well as other animals and people.

 However, you don't want to depend on this breed as a guard dog, as they are easily scared and can be spooked by strangers, resulting in their potentially running away.

-Owners of this breed should keep their dog on a leash at all times when not in an enclosed space to prevent him from running off, should he catch sight of a small, animal nearby.
+Owners of this breed should keep their dog on a leash at all times when not in an enclosed space to prevent them from running off, should they catch sight of a small, animal nearby.
 Like huskies, Italian greyhounds are hunters by nature, and they will act on their desire to hunt.

-To keep your Italian greyhound close at hand, breakaway collars are advised.
+To keep your Italian greyhound close at hand, specialised Italian Greyhound collars are advised.
 This is because they have been known to try to back out of a collar and escape when they feel threatened – an action that could lead to potential neck injuries and even strangling for this delicate dog.

-The Italian greyhound temperament is a fickle thing, but as long as you show that you are consistently in control, that you don't baby her, and that you give her a daily opportunity to exercise while respecting her fragility, the two of you can enjoy a fulfilling relationship together.
+The Italian greyhound temperament is a fickle thing, but as long as you show that you are consistently in control, that you don't baby them, and that you give a daily opportunity to exercise while respecting their fragility, the two of you can enjoy a fulfilling relationship together.